 \subsubsection{Torque Converter Model}

-A simplified torque converter model is developed with the purpose of computing the losses during traction and regeneration modes.
-Here, lock-up clutch is assumed to be always actuated, applying a controlled slip $\omega_{\text{slip}}$ between the turbine and the pump.
+A simplified torque converter model is developed to compute the losses during traction and regeneration modes.
+Here, the lock-up clutch is assumed to be always actuated, applying a controlled slip $\omega_{\text{slip}}$ between the turbine and the pump.
 The assumption might be inaccurate during launches, and this can be compensated by including a fuel consumption penalty in the optimization problem, associated to each vehicle launch event.
 This model is described as follows \cite{livshiz2004validation}:

 where $n_{\text{g}}$ is the gear number, $\omega_{\text{p},t}$ is the speed of the torque converter pump, $\omega_{\text{tc},t}$ is the speed of the turbine, $\omega_{\text{stall}}$ is the speed at which the engine stalls, $\omega_{\text{idle},t}$ is the idle speed of the engine, stop is a flag from the ECU indicating engine shut-off when the vehicle is stationary, $T_{\text{tc},t}$ is the turbine torque, and $T_{\text{pt},t}$ is the combined powertrain torque.
 The desired slip $\omega_{\text{slip}}$ is determined based on the powertrain conditions and desired operating mode of the engine (traction or deceleration fuel cut-off).